 Myth 1: Emotional Support Animals Need Special Training

-Service animals — which unlike ESAs are always dogs — have been trained to perform specific tasks, such as guiding a visually impaired owner, detecting an imminent seizure for someone with epilepsy, fetching medication, or detecting low blood sugar to warn a diabetic.
+Service dogs have additional rights as they are trained to perform specific tasks, such as guiding a visually impaired owner, detecting an imminent seizure for someone with epilepsy, fetching medication, or detecting low blood sugar to warn a person with diabetes.
+These tasks can save their owners’ lives and are more substantial than only needing to provide emotional support in their home.

 Emotional Support Animals do not need any special training and have rights for housing only.